 At the network core, there is a network system of servers that are connected to convey content as fast, efficiently, dependable, and safely as would be prudent.
 To improve speed and availability, a CDN will put servers at the trade focuses between various systems.
 These Internet trade focuses (IXPs) are the crucial areas where distinctive Internet suppliers associate to give each other access to traffic starting on their multiple systems.
 By having an association with these rapid and exceedingly interconnected areas, a CDN supplier can diminish expenses and travel times in fast information conveyance.

 A CDN manages and stores a cached type of its content in multiple locations.
 Each Point contains various storing servers in charge of substance conveyance to users within the nearest geographical position.
 The internet content is stored in numerous spots without a moment’s delay, giving better accessibility and coverage to the users.
-Examples of organizations that provide CDN solutions include Akamai, Cloudflare, Amazon CloudFront, CacheFly, CDN77.com.
+Examples of organizations that provide CDN solutions include Azure, Akamai, Cloudflare, Amazon CloudFront, CacheFly, CDN77.com.

 Importance of CDN